 Grandfather was six feet tall and thin, but my grandmother was hardly over five feet.
 I stood a head above her when I was only eleven.
 She was a little plump, too, in a nice comfortable way.
 I always thought the two of them looked wonderful together.

 As evening drew the shroud of night around us, my grandfather would light the kerosene lamps, and sometimes we would gather around the old foot pump parlor organ and while my grandmother played, sing old minstrel songs, the old ballads, and some hymns.
-Once in a while my grandfather would get out his guitar and harmonica, and hooking the harp into a wire contraption around his neck play the two instruments together in vigorous vaudeville tunes.
+Occasionally my grandfather would get out his guitar and harmonica, and hooking the harp into a wire contraption around his neck play the two instruments together in vigorous vaudeville tunes.
 Other times he would get out his rattle bones and play rhythm accompaniment to the organ.
 These were our musical evenings.

 Most often, though, we read, and I would climb up into my grandmothers lap while she read aloud Dickens, and Fennimore Cooper, Pee and Milton, George Eliot and Thackery, and oh, so wonderful Longfellow, and Whittier and stories from the Bible.
 Often I would fall asleep while my grandmother read, and not wake until early in the morning, almost lost in the center of the big straw tick upon my bed.